Tenor: Spinto

 The spinto tenor has the brightness and height of a lyric tenor, but with a heavier vocal weight enabling the voice to be "pushed" to dramatic climaxes with less strain than the lighter-voice counterparts.
-Spinto tenors have a darker timbre than a lyric tenor, without having a vocal color as dark as many dramatic tenors.
-The German equivalent of the Spinto Fach is the Jugendlicher Heldentenor and encompasses many of the Dramatic tenor roles as well as some Wagner roles such as Lohengrin and Stolzing.
+Spinto tenors have a darker timbre than lyric tenors, but not so dark as many dramatic tenors.
+The German equivalent of the Spinto Fach is the Jugendlicher Heldentenor, which encompasses many of the dramatic tenor roles as well as some Wagner roles such as Lohengrin and Stolzing.
 The difference is often the depth and metal in the voice where some lyric tenors age or push their way into singing as a Spinto giving them a lighter tone and a Jugendlicher Heldentenor tends to be either a young heldentenor or true lyric spinto.
 Spinto tenors have a range from approximately the C one octave below middle C (C_{3}) to the C one octave above middle C (C_{5}).